pophero110/Wayfarer/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Credits
+Thank you to the team for completing an amazing project.
+Thank you to our classmates for always sharing knowledge and making us laugh when we all are online at 10pm sometimes 11pm EST getting our work done.